weewx/weewx/docs_src/quickstarts/pip.md

 ### Run as a daemon

 To make WeeWX start when the system is booted, run `weewxd` as a daemon.
-The steps to configure `weewxd` to run as a damone depend on your operating system, and require root privileges.
+The steps to configure `weewxd` to run as a daemon depend on your operating system, and require root privileges.

 === "systemd"